HireRight: J-Screen and PeopleCheck

 On October 12, 2019, HireRight announced the acquisition of J-Screen in Japan and PeopleCheck in Australia.

 Legal issues with service

-HireRight was the subject of a number of class-action and Fair Credit Reporting Act (FCRA) lawsuits.
+HireRight was the subject of a number of class-action and FCRA lawsuits.
 In 2011 the company paid $28 million to plaintiffs who accused HireRight of failing to provide copies of reports to job applicants and failing to resolve disputes.
 And on August 8, 2012, the US Department of Justice announced HireRight settled charges of violating the FCRA for $2.6M.

 Companies that use background check services must follow FCRA procedures or face class-action liability with millions of dollars in exposure.
 According to a Wall Street Journal investigation into hiring practices in the trucking industry, class-action lawsuits were brought against trucking companies over how they use HireRight.
 HireRight customer U.S. Xpress settled in 2013 for $2.75M, and Swift in 2014 for $4.4M over their failure to disclose hiring practices.